circlefin/malachite/docs/tutorials/channels.md

 as possible about the concrete data structures it uses, and leaves their implementation up to the application.

 In order to do that, the `Context` trait provides an abstraction over the various data types used in the engine.
-It is defined in `malachitebft_app_channel::app::types::Context` and an example implementation can be seen at `malachitebft_test::Context`.
+It is defined in `malachitebft_app_channel::app::types::core::Context` and an example implementation can be seen at `malachitebft_test::Context`.

 ```rust